 the county’s police force

 and fire and rescue service

-The Essex the arms can be found today on a stained glass window in Chelmsford Cathedral,
+The Essex arms can be found today on a stained glass window in Chelmsford Cathedral,

 boldly announce entry into the county

-and a seax or two feature on the civic arms of several towns in Essex, issued in recent decades
+And a seax or two feature on the civic arms of several Essex towns awarded in recent decades

 A pub in Brentwood is named for the county emblem